yohann1146/OS-Assignment-1/README.md

 **get_freq**: displays the current base station carrier frequency.<br>
 **quit**: allows the user to exit the shell safely.<br>

--The shell provides a custom interface with the prompt station-controller$.<br>
+- The shell provides a custom interface with the prompt station-controller$.<br>
--External Commands such as top and ping are supported:<br>
+- External Commands such as top and ping are supported:<br>

 **top**: displays real-time system resource usage and running processes.<br>
-**ping <address>**: attempts to ping the specified address exactly 4 times.
+**ping <address>**: attempts to ping the specified address exactly 4 times.<br>

 - The shell handles the SIGINT (Ctrl+C) signal:
 - It does not terminate on Ctrl+C. Instead, it prints a warning and resets the frequency to a safe mode of 800 MHz.